alwinpaul111/Retail-Intelligence-Platform/README.md

-Streamlit app with 6 tabs: KPIs, Forecast (model comparison + SHAP + a live demo that calls the deployed FastAPI service in real time + trend explorer), Store Performance, Product Performance, Customer Segments (RFM), and EDA — all filterable by date range, city, and category
+Streamlit app with 6 tabs: KPIs, Forecast (model comparison + SHAP + a live demo that calls the deployed FastAPI service in real time + trend explorer), Store Performance, Product Performance, Customer Segments (RFM), and EDA — all filterable by date range, city, and category.

 ## 8. Deployment